baveet256/CS-notes/LLD/All Notes.md

 	Or, It may strengthen the Post Condition,
 	LSP says:  A subclass can make fewer demands (weaker preconditions) and offer stronger guarantees (stronger postconditions) — but never the opposite.

+	For example, there is a premium account and a normal account, which has a limit of $100 on an account.